-Our collective heritage of healing has always embraced me, it held me when I stumbled, and soothed me when I ached, always inspiring a zest for life, a quest for the truth in a shiny web of narratives on offer.
-I walked its miraculous, joyful, and often thorny path since early childhood, and I would like to start to honour it in my work more directly.
+Our collective heritage of healing has always embraced me, it held me when I stumbled, and soothed me when I ached, inspiring an unceasing zest for life.
+I walked its miraculous, joyful, and often thorny path since early childhood, and I would like to start to honour it in my work now more directly.

-For starters – through this scribe’s pilgrimage of sorts.
-Merging what I have learned in the sphere of the elegant, respectable left brain academia with what I have experienced in all the roads that led through the wild, ephemeral mysteries of the right hemisphere.
-I’m only one of many that will talk about this in the years to come in the way that has yet to be considered as acceptable for the practice of psychotherapy, or even suitable for public spheres of psychology, or the public sphere, full stop.
-But if I can give a few pointers towards a synthesis in this torn, fragmented, unwoven universe, I’m here.
-And available.
+This begins as a scribe’s pilgrimage of sorts, merging what I have learned in the sphere of the elegant, respectable left brain academia with what I have experienced in all the roads that led through the wild, ephemeral mysteries of the right hemisphere.
+I am one of many, the integration of the old ways & new discoveries will only increase in the years to come in a way that will become acceptable in the practice of psychotherapy.
+And if I can give a few pointers towards a synthesis of paths in this fragmented, unwoven universe, I’m here, and I am ready.